vkubicki/Sernel/README.md

     - Scala IDE provides this site: http://download.scala-ide.org/sdk/lithium/e46/scala212/stable/site
     - the link to the latest update site is provided here: http://scala-ide.org/download/current.html
     - note that e46 refers to the eclipse version
-- When compiling, some errors can not be corrected.
-They are:
-    - Error in Scala compiler: assertion failed: List(method apply$mcI$sp, method apply$mcI$sp)
-    - SBT builder crashed while compiling.
-The error message is 'assertion failed: List(method apply$mcI$sp, method apply$mcI$sp)'.
-Check Error Log for details.
-    - If you encouter them, the only way for know to bypass the compilation error is to clean the project.

 # To Do